imagej/imagej.github.io/_pages/Editing_the_Wiki.md

 ```
 # Advanced editing with jekyll

-#### Install jekyll
+## Install jekyll
 The jekyll static site generator can be installed on Linux, MacOS and Windows.
 To install a local version of jekyll follow the instructions for your respective operating system [here](https://jekyllrb.com/docs/installation/).

-#### Clone the `imagej.github.io` repository
+## Clone the `imagej.github.io` repository
 Once jekyll has been installed, [clone](https://docs.github.com/en/enterprise/2.13/user/articles/cloning-a-repository) the the imagej.github.io repository.
 Navigate to the cloned repository and run `bundle install` to install the specific gems used in imagej.github.io.
 Once this is complete, it is a good idea to run `bundle update`.

-####Serve a local version of imagej.github.io
+## Serve a local version of imagej.github.io
-Now that the both jekyll and the respository are installed on your local machine, you can run the static site generator by navigating to the directory imagej.github.io was saved and running `bundle exec jekyll serve`.
-Wait for a minute or two while it generates and then in your browser navigate to `http://127.0.0.1:4000`.
-Any changes you make to any file in the directory will be detected by jekyll, regenerating the site to reflect the new changes.
+Now that the both jekyll and the respository are installed on your local machine, you can run the static site generator by navigating to the directory imagej.github.io withing a terminal was saved and running `bundle exec jekyll serve`.
+Wait for a minute or two while it generates, and then in your browser navigate to `http://127.0.0.1:4000`.
+Changes you make to any file in the directory will be detected by jekyll, regenerating the site to reflect the new changes.

-Alternatively, you can run `bundle exec jekyll serve --incremental`to initiate the local server.
+Alternatively, you can run `bundle exec jekyll serve --incremental` to initiate the local server.
 This command will reduce the amount of time it takes for the site to regenerate if you anticipate making many changes in quick succession.

-####Create a new page in `_pages`
+## Create a new page in `_pages`

-In `/path/to/imagej.github.io/_pages`, create a new text file i.e. `cat > your_page_name.md`.
-NOTE: filenames should be lowercase, omit spaces, and end in `.md`.
+1. In `/path/to/imagej.github.io/_pages`, create a new text file i.e. `cat > your_page_name.md`. <br>
+NOTE: filenames should be lowercase, omit spaces, and use extension `.md`.

-From here, the [front matter](Editing_the_Wiki#add-the-pages-front-matter) and content of the new page can be populated with a text editor of your choosing.
+2. From here, the [front matter](Editing_the_Wiki#add-the-pages-front-matter) and content of the new page can be populated with a text editor of your choosing.

-Images and other media should be stored in `/path/to/imagej.github.io/media` or
+* Images and other media should be stored in `/path/to/imagej.github.io/media`.

+* Regularly save your progress with `git add` i.e. if within the `imagej.github.io` working directory, use command `git add _pages/your-page-name.md`

-####Pushing and pulling with Git
+## Pushing and pulling with Git

+Once you are ready to publish your